OpenData-tu/documentation/01-Introduction.md

 `//TODO` there is very little background to talk about specific stuff in the req's (like units & measurements if those concepts haven't been introduced.
 Move the decomposition & req's further down & pull up the open-data & other introductory text about our domain here)

-### Decomposition
+### Building Blocks

-The problem domain can be decomposed into the following components:
+The problem domain can be decomposed into the following architectural building blocks:

 1. Data Import Framework
 1. Database